Every Oreo Cookie Flavor, Ranked

 Other than craft beer in a can, The Bachelorette, and the NFL, there is no greater American invention than the Oreo.
-But every Oreo is not created equal.
-There are actually a ton of flavors, some of which bear little to no resemblance to the cookie your grandparents loved.
-And some that do, because they probably ate Hydrox.
+But not all Oreo are created equal.
+There are a ton of flavors to choose from, some of which bear little to no resemblance to the original, 110-year-old chocolate cookie your grandparents loved.

 Which of these Oreo (fun fact: the plural of Oreo is "Oreo") is the best?
-To find out, I tracked down every available flavor currently in stores, including the harder-to-find ones at Target and Walmart.
-No Fudge Cremes though -- we don't consider them a true Oreo, what with all that fudge on top of them.
+To find out, I tracked down every available flavor I could find in stores.
+No Fudge Cremes though—we don't consider them a true Oreo, what with all that fudge on top of them.
 Here they are, ranked from good to best.

-See: chocolate cookie Mega Stuf (No. 23), with the added fact that the vanilla creme overpowers the subtle vanilla cookie (aka the Golden cookie, which is how we're referring to it in the rest of this ranking).
+See: chocolate cookie Mega Stuf, with the added fact that the vanilla creme overpowers the subtle vanilla cookie (aka the Golden cookie, which is how we're referring to it in the rest of this ranking).

 When I go to an ice cream shop, I don't ask them to spray a pound of whipped cream on my ice cream, because I'm an adult.
 I crave subtler flavors.
 The amount of creme here is just too much of a good thing.